-Many of the best outdoor speakers now feature smart assistant capabilities, so you can control your music with a quick word to Alexa or Google Assistant.
-And outdoor speakers come in all shapes and sizes, whether you need something portable for the beach or a massive model to keep the music pumping all night long during get-togethers.
+Many of the best outdoor speakers now work with the likes of Alexa and Google Assistant, so you can play your favorite tracks or ask for the weather or the news with a quick voice command.
+And outdoor speakers come in all shapes and sizes, whether you need something portable for the beach or pool or something big for larger gatherings.

 - Need something smaller?
 Check out the best Bluetooth speaker right now

 - Here are the best soundbars for upgrading your home theater

 Outdoor speakers can be expensive, but you're getting what you pay for in terms of size, sound quality and, most importantly, durability and longevity.
 If you're ready to take your outdoor audio setup to the next level, read on for all of our best outdoor speakers picks.